renovate-bot/NeXTLinux-_-ecs-inventory/README.md

 Flags:
-  -c, --config string                     application config file -d, --dry-run                           do not report inventory to Anchore -h, --help                              help for nextlinux-ecs-inventory -p, --polling-interval-seconds string   this specifies the polling interval of the ECS API in seconds (default "300") -q, --quiet                             suppresses inventory report output to stdout
+  -c, --config string                     application config file -d, --dry-run                           do not report inventory to Nextlinux -h, --help                              help for nextlinux-ecs-inventory -p, --polling-interval-seconds string   this specifies the polling interval of the ECS API in seconds (default "300") -q, --quiet                             suppresses inventory report output to stdout